 - Submit requirements for ATP

 - Attend the taxpayer’s initial briefing, which is held in the RDO.
 This is your chance to ask any related questions.

 - Books of Accounts.

-The business permits are a must for every startup business including SMEs.
+Business permits in the Philippines are a must for every startup business, including SMEs.
 This proves that your business is legitimate.
 If you haven’t got these business permits yet, then you may not be able to transact with banks and other lending institutions for loans.